Banner

 Cesar Analide, Department of Informatics, University of Minho, Portugal

-Andrea Apicella, Department of Electrical Engineering and Information Technologies, University of Naples Federico II, Italy
+Andrea Apicella, University of Naples Federico II, Italy

 Joel Arrais, University of Coimbra, Portugal